ISCDtoolbox/Advection/README.md

    ` cd Advection `

-   then create build directory and create Makefile
+   create a build directory and compile with cmake
    ```
    mkdir build
    cd build
    cmake ..
    make
+   make install
    ```

-   if no errors are produced, install the binary and library

-   ` make install `

 #### Usage
-After compiling nstokes as described above, you should have an executable file in your $HOME/bin directory.
+After compiling advect as described above, you should have an executable file in your $HOME/bin directory.
 If your PATH variable is correctly set to this directory, advect can be called with the following syntax:

     usage: advect [+/-v | -h] [-dt step] source[.mesh] [-s data[.sol]] [-o output[.sol]]